A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Frank Arntzenius, Tjorven Hetzger, Gábor Hofer-Szabó, Meinard Kuhlmann, Wayne Myrvold, Thorben Petersen, Manfred Stöckler, Nicola Vona, Adrian Wüthrich and audiences at the conference \enquote{Philosophy of Physics in Germany} (Hanover, 2010) and at the \enquote{14th Congress of Logic, Methodology and Philosophy of Science} (Nancy, 2011) for helpful comments and discussion.
-I am also grateful to a referee for valuable comments.
-This paper is a partial result of a research project funded by the Deutsche Forschungsge\-mein\-schaft~(DFG).
+I would like to thank Frank Arntzenius, Arthur Fine, Tjorven Hetzger, Gábor Hofer-Szabó, Meinard Kuhlmann, Wayne Myrvold, Thorben Petersen, Manfred Stöckler, Nicola Vona, Adrian Wüthrich and audiences at the conference \enquote{Philosophy of Physics in Germany} (Hanover, 2010) and at the \enquote{14th Congress of Logic, Methodology and Philosophy of Science} (Nancy, 2011) for helpful comments and discussion.
+I am also grateful to two anonymous referees for very valuable comments.
+Research on this paper was supported by the Deutsche Forschungsge\-mein\-schaft~(DFG, STO 158/14-1).